Americans have less vacation time, but so what

 This can include online shopping, socializing on dating apps or social networks, ordering food on Uber Eats, checking sports scores or placing a wager on an app while in traffic, binging on some TikTok or YouTube reels/shorts, watching episodes on Netflix, and so on.
 None of these involve having to go somewhere, but are enjoyable and contribute to the economy.
 So much of the economy seems to be centered around people squeezing-in short activities in-between their busy schedules.

 Overall, I think there is more than meets the eye to this common narrative that Americans have less leisure time because they are overworked.
-I posit that they are choosing to work more.
+I posit that they are choosing to work more, and then using apps to kill downtime or when getting home from work.
 The default explanation overlooks the role of incentives and choices.